 The presentation is a talk you will give to the class on the date you are assigned.
 This presentation gives a summary of the report's contents.
 You are evaluated on the professionalism with which you present in addition to the content of the presentation.
-The presentation should be between 10-15 minutes.
+The presentation should be between 10-15 minutes, depending if you working alone or in a group.